OpenVidu/openvidu/openvidu-server/docker/openvidu-health-checker/README.md

 # Openvidu health checker

-The main purpose of this image is to have an self-contained and indpendent docker image to test and check possible errors in OpenVidu deployments.
+The main purpose of this image is to have a self-contained and indpendent docker image to test and check possible errors in OpenVidu deployments.

 This image is also usefull to automation tests of infrastructure.

-# Currest health checks
+# Current health checks

 ## 1. Video working and Turn correctly setup